MicrosoftDocs/power-platform/power-platform/admin/use-basic-authentication-exchange-online.md

 2. View the list of Email Server Profile records that appear and follow the corresponding steps below based on whether you are using an online or on-premises deployment of Dynamics 365.

    **Dynamics 365 Online**
-   - If you only see the default profile with a **Name** value of **Microsoft Exchange Online** and **Email Server Type Name** value of **Exchange Online**, you are using the server-side synchronization feature with the default Microsoft Exchange Online profile and are not affected because this profile use Server to Server (S2S) Authentication.
+   - If you only see the default profile with a **Name** value of **Microsoft Exchange Online** and **Email Server Type Name** value of **Exchange Online**, you are using the server-side synchronization feature with the default Microsoft Exchange Online profile.
+As long as this profile was not [modified in an unsupported way](#we-are-using-the-default-exchange-online-profile-with-dynamics-365-online-but-we-received-a-notification-that-we-are-impacted-why), you are not affected because this profile uses Server to Server (S2S) Authentication.

    :::image type="content" source="media/email-configuration-active-profile-exchange-online.png" alt-text="Email settings, Active email server profile - Exchange Online":::